seam

 • Add more supported formats (JSON, JS, TOML, &c.).

-• Allow for arbitrary embedding of code, that can be run by a LISP interpreter (or any other langauge), for example. (e.g. (%chez (+ 1 2)) executes (+ 1 2) with Chez-Scheme LISP, and places the result in the source (i.e. 3).
+• Allow for arbitrary embedding of code with their REPLs, that can be run by a LISP interpreter (or any other language), for example. (e.g. (%chez (+ 1 2)) executes (+ 1 2) with Chez-Scheme LISP, and places the result in the source (i.e. 3).

 Commit count: 0